wsong1985/Diabetes_Analysis/README.md

 ## Summary

-Based on the results, the neural network model discovered using Keras-Tuner outperformed the other machine learning models with an accuracy of 0.854.
+Based on the results, the neural network model discovered using Keras-Tuner outperformed the other machine learning models with an accuracy of approximately 0.855.

 ## Webpage